Insulin-like Growth Factor-1 (IGF-1)

 What signs and symptoms are seen with excess GH and IGF-1 production?

-In a child, it is unusual tallness.
-With an adult, it may be more subtle: a larger nose, thicker lips, a more prominent jaw, or rings and shoes that no longer fit.
+With an adult, it may be more subtle: a larger nose, thicker lips, a more prominent jaw, or thickening of fingers (rings and shoes that no longer fit).
 Other signs and symptoms may include:

 - Deepened, husky voice

-- Enlarged organs (liver, heart, kidneys, and spleen)
+- Enlarged organs (liver, heart, kidneys, spleen, thyroid/parathyroid glands, pancreas)

 - Enlarged tongue